Singularities of the Chern-Ricci flow: Finite time singularities

-Then there exists an $\alpha$-psh function $\f$ with logarithmic poles in local coordinates near $x_j$, for all $j=1,\ldots,N$. \end{theorem} \begin{proof} By Theorem~\ref{thm: bigness} we know that $\alpha$ is big.
-The rest of proof exactly follows the same as that of~\cite[Theorem 1.3]{tosatti2016clalabi}. \end{proof}
+Then, there exists an $\alpha$-psh function $\f$ with logarithmic poles at $x_1,\ldots,x_N\in X$: in local coordinates near $x_j$, for all $j=1,\ldots,N$. \end{theorem} \begin{proof} By Theorem~\ref{thm: bigness}, we know that $\alpha$ is big.
+The rest of the proof follows in the same manner as in~\cite[Theorem 1.3]{tosatti2016clalabi}. \end{proof}